conan-io/docs/reference/config_files/conan.conf.rst

 The ``bash_path`` variable is used only in windows to help the :ref:`tools.run_in_windows_bash()<run_in_windows_bash_tool>` function to locate our Cygwin/MSYS2 bash.
 Set it with the bash executable path if it's not in the PATH or you want to use a different one.

+The ``cache_no_locks`` variable is used to disable locking mechanism of local cache.
+This is primary used for debugging purposes, and in general it's not recommended to disable locks otherwise, as it may result in corrupted packages.

 The ``cmake_***`` variables will declare the corresponding CMake variable when you use the :ref:`cmake generator<cmake_generator>` and the :ref:`CMake build tool<cmake_reference>`.